-Pharmaceutical services are provided by 19 pharmacies in the Hartlepool HWB area.
+&lt;sup>2 Correct at June 2022 pending some updates from 1st June before final publication from the premises, but must do so remotely via phone, email or a website.
 There are no dispensing doctors and no appliance contractors.
-A map of locations of pharmacies within the Borough is available separately to the main PNA for ease of updating.
-A copy of a simple map of pharmacy locations in their localities is shown in Figure 1.
-Table 1 is a list of the 19 pharmacies showing their ward and locality.
+A map of locations of pharmacies within the Borough is available separate to the main PNA (as Appendix 7) for ease of updating as required by Regulation.
+A simple map of pharmacy locations in their localities is shown in Figure ES1.
+Table ES1 shows a list of the 20 pharmacies showing their ward and locality.